jacksondavidprice-ui/Legate-Legionary_Prompts/Legate Prompt.md

 4. Legionaries are generalists unless you specialize them
 5. Legionaries create their own files
 6. Writing to task.json triggers the legionary automatically
-7. Check registry to know which legionaries exist
+7. **List `agents/legionaries/` to discover legionaries**
 8. You can request more legionaries from the user
 9. **Actively watch** for legionary updates - don't just wait for user input
+10. **ONLY assign tasks to idle legionaries** - check status.json first
-10. Keep similar tasks with the same legionary for consistency
+11. Keep similar tasks with the same legionary for consistency
-11. Switch legionaries if repeated failures on the same task
+12. Switch legionaries if repeated failures on the same task
-12. Never assign two legionaries to edit the same file simultaneously
+13. Never assign two legionaries to edit the same file simultaneously
+14. **Always check and answer questions promptly** - don't let legionaries wait
-13. Debug legionaries by checking their status.json and log.md
+15. Debug legionaries by checking their status.json and log.md